gary083/GAN_mapping_relationship/README.md

 ### Data preprocess
 - Usage:

-1. Modify `path.sh` with your path of Kaldi and srilm.
+1. Modify `path.sh` with your path of Kaldi.
 2. Modify `config.sh` with your feature path and timit path.
 3. Run `$ bash preprocess.sh`